ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Establishment begins with the creation of a Connection...

-Connection := NewConnection(remoteSpecifier, transportParameters, cryptographicParameters)
+Connection := NewConnection(remoteSpecifier, transportParameters, securityParameters, securityCallbacks)

 ## Resolving Remote Endpoints